CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.1 General Building.md

 #### INF.1.A3 Compliance with fire safety regulations

 The existing fire protection regulations as well as the requirements of the construction supervision MUST be complied with.
-The escape routes MUST be signposted and kept open in accordance with regulations.
+The escape routes MUST be properly signposted and kept open.
 The local fire brigade SHOULD be called in during the fire protection planning.
 The regulations for fire protection resulting from the building regulations are not sufficient for the requirements of the fire protection of the IT.
 Therefore, an IT-related fire protection concept MUST be created and implemented.

 Unnecessary fire loads MUST be avoided.
 This includes the regular disposal of waste paper and packaging waste.